videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 1) M. Sandler, A. Howard, M. Zhu, A. Zhmoginov, and L.-C. Chen, “Mobilenetv2: inverted residuals and linear bottlenecks,” in The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.

 2) X. Shi, Z. Chen, H. Wang, D.-Y. Yeung, W.-k.
 Wong, and W.-c.
-Woo, “Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting,” Advances in Neural Information Processing Systems, vol. 28, Curran Associates, Inc., 2015, pp. 802–810.
+Woo, “Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting,” in Advances in Neural Information Processing Systems, vol. 28, Curran Associates, Inc., 2015, pp. 802–810.

 3) A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A.N.
 Gomez, Ł. Kaiser, and I. Polosukhin, “Attention is all you need,” in Advances in Neural Information Processing Systems, 2017, pp. 5998–6008.